 Localizing content to give people a better feeling is great.
 But even more important is to avoid negative reactions.
 With the wrong content, you can offend people unintentionally because of cultural sensitivities.

-Check out this example: The English screenshot set of the Android farming game Hay Day shows five different motives and each contains one animal character.
+Check out this example: The English screenshot set of the Android farming game Hay Day shows five different motifs and each contains one animal character.

 But in the Arabic version, only four screenshots are visible.
 The one with the pic is missing.
 Obviously, the designers were aware that pigs are considered impure in many Arabic countries.
 Thus, they left out this motif to make sure they do not offend Arabic users.